-Nestlé's objective is that as presently, it is the leading business in the food market, it thinks in 'Excellent Food, Good Life".
-Its objective is to provide its consumers with a variety of options that are healthy and finest in taste as well.
-It is focused on supplying the best food to its clients throughout the day and night.
+Nestlé's mission is that as currently, it is the leading business in the food industry, it thinks in 'Good Food, Excellent Life".
+Its objective is to provide its consumers with a range of choices that are healthy and best in taste too.
+It is focused on offering the very best food to its customers throughout the day and night.

-• Meet global requirements of the environment.
+• Meet international requirements of the environment.

 Analysis of Present Strategy, Vision and Goals.